 - Repeated felony convictions for driving under the influence (DUI).32

 What about crimes that are not crimes of moral turpitude?
-California courts have decided that the following crimes are not crimes involving moral turpitude and thus do not have the same immigration consequences (i.e., deportability):
+California courts have decided that the following crimes are not crimes involving moral turpitude and thus do not have the same immigration consequences (such as deportability):

 - Assault (not Involving a deadly weapon),33

 Just being convicted of a single crime of moral turpitude is not enough to make you deportable.
 Instead, you are deportable only if you either:

 - Are convicted of a crime of moral turpitude for which a prison sentence of one (1) year or longer may be imposed, within five (5) years of being admitted to the U.S., OR

 - Are convicted of two (2) or more crimes of moral turpitude that did not arise out of a single criminal scheme.37

 Example: Sophia is originally from El Salvador and has been a lawful permanent resident of the U.S. for ten years.
 Her personal life takes a turn for the worse, and she is convicted of grand theft auto under Vehicle Code 10851 for attempting to steal a car.
 She receives a misdemeanor sentence and serves some time in county jail.38

 Even though this is a crime of moral turpitude, Sophia is not deportable.
 She’s been convicted of only one crime of moral turpitude--and the conviction occurred more than five years after she was admitted to the U.S.

 Example: Let’s say that, a few years later, Sophia is arrested for burglary.